jimchen1551/MPCS/Computer Science/Algorithms.md

 # Algorithms
 - any well-defined **computational procedure** that transforms the **input** into the **output** for solving a well-specified (spec: the relationship b/w input and output) **computational problem**

-## Alogorithm pattern format
-1. Name
-2. Synopsis: A high-level description of the algorithms and what it is designed to do.
-3. Context: A description of a problem that illustrate the"sweet spot" for the algorithm.
-4. Forces: A description of the properties of the problem/solution that must be addressed and maintained for a successful implementation.
-5. Solution: The algorithm description using real working code with documentation.
-6. Consequences: Identifies and discuss the advantages/disadvantages and anti-patterns for this algorithm.
-7. Analysis
-8. Related algorithms

 ## Typical problems
 - Shortest path problem
 - The longest common subsequence of two ordered sequences of symbols